 ⅛ Mayo Hospital – Shams Shahabuddin Convalescent Home

-I was here, and dear reader, I was tracing my footsteps on the path Chajju took many a times to reach his chaubara to immerse into self meditation.
+I was eventually there, at the Convalescent Home, and dear reader, I was tracing my footsteps on the path Chajju took many a times to reach his chaubara to immerse into self meditation.
 I walked down a relatively narrow walkway between the two storey building of Shams Shahabuddin Convalescent Home at Mayo Hospital Lahore and was greeted by a single dome structure radiating and aura of pure aesthetics.
 This rehabilitation center, took extra-ordinary care to preserve this historical structure just in between their newly constructed rows of rooms.
 I was welcomed by the hospital staff at the Convalescent Home and was afforded the opportunity of a detailed visit.
 The chaubara itself is built on a square platform around 20 x 20 ft in dimension with entrance on one side.
 The architecture is a mix of late Mughal and Sikh styles.
 The building materials are primarily the fired bricks and red as well as white sandstone.
 The niches, arches and the dome along-with the ornate add-ons reflected the architectural finesse.
 The dome is white, squircle in shape, resembles an inverted lotus flower resting on an octagonal base that extends down to the floor.
 The interior of the chaubara, though scorched, yet presents a sight for sore eyes.
 The alcoves on two levels, arches and jharoka style windows are a class apart in artistry.
 The floral motifs and intricate metal work on the interior of the roof reminds one of the Sheesh Mahal artwork from Lahore Fort.
 And if my readers want to further their interest in the architectural details, I shall recommend a very informative article by Maria Ashgar that can be referenced here.
 The walkway to the chaubara had two square shaped tiled mosaics with old styled patterns.
 These were the recent add ons and nicely complemented the outlook of the historical structure itself.
 The Chaubara of Chajju Bahagat is now in use as a makeshift mosque and I was afforded some time in solitude inside the room.
 Having reflected a bit on self meditation inside the chamber and having appreciated the architectural artistry both from the interior and exterior of the structure, I extended a formal note of gratitude to the Administrative Officer at Shams Shahabuddin Convalescent Home and took my leave.